CometCoder/Facebook-Killer/README.md

 # Facebook-Killer
-Allows you to browse Facebook online without all the annoying "Sign In/Sign Up" popups
+Allows you to browse Facebook signed out without all the annoying "Sign In/Sign Up" popups

 #Install Instructions
 1. Install Script Manager<br>